MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Panel with Tabs and Viewers](images/tutorials/basicmechanics/PanelWithTabsAndViewers.png "Panel with Tabs and Viewers")

 ### Edit Viewer Settings in the Panel
 You may want to change the design setting of the right viewer.
 This is still possible via the internal network of the macro module.
 Open the internal network either via the context menu or using the middle mouse button {{< mousebutton "middle" >}} and click on the module.
-After that, open the automatic panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field *decoration* to *False*.
+After that, open the automatic panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field <field>decoration</field> to <field>False</field>.
 Keep in mind, as we did not create CSOs by now, the right viewer stays black.

 ![Change viewer settings](images/tutorials/basicmechanics/ChangeViewerSettings.png "Change viewer settings")

 ![Changed viewer settings](images/tutorials/basicmechanics/ChangedViewerSettings.png "Changed viewer settings")

 ### Selection of Images
 Next, we like to add the option to browse through the folders and select the image, we like to create CSOs from.
 This functionality is already given in the internal network in the module `LocalImage`.
 We can copy this functionality from `LocalImage` and add this option to the panel above both viewers.
 But, how should we know, which field name we reference to?
 To find this out, open the internal network of your macro module.
 Now you are able to open the panel of the module `LocalImage`.
-Right-click {{< mousebutton "right" >}} the desired field: In this case, right-click the label *Name:*.
-Select *Copy Name*, to copy the internal name of this field.
+Right-click {{< mousebutton "right" >}} the desired field: In this case, right-click the label <field>Name</field>.
+Select {{< menuitem "Copy Name" >}}, to copy the internal name of this field.

 ![Copy the field name](images/tutorials/basicmechanics/GUI_Exp_09.png "Copy the field name")

 Now, you can add this field as a new field to your window by pasting the name.
 All field settings are taken over from the internal field from the module `LocalImage`.

 {{< highlight filename="IsoCSOs.script" >}}
 ```Stan